 Our share of income from unconsolidated entities in the above table, aggregated with our share of the results of Klépierre, is presented in income from unconsolidated entities in the accompanying consolidated statements of operations and comprehensive income.

-Simon Property Group, Inc. and Subsidiaries Condensed Notes to Consolidated Financial Statements (Unaudited) (Dollars in thousands, except share and per share amounts and where indicated in millions or billions)
+(Dollars in thousands, except share and per share amounts and where indicated in millions or billions)

 6. Debt

 Unsecured Debt